ILDA offers four courses covering laser safety for laser lightshows.

 (k) Fire, ionizing radiation, hazards and other hazards as applicable.

-Finally, ILDA's course meets ANSI Z136.1 "Safe Use of Lasers" LSO training requirements in the areas applicable to laser light shows.
+ILDA's course meets ANSI Z136.1 "Safe Use of Lasers" LSO training requirements in the areas applicable to laser light shows.

 According to ANSI Z136.1, a Laser Safety Officer “has [the] authority and responsibility to monitor and enforce the control of laser hazards and effect the knowledgeable evaluation and control of laser hazards.”